RononDex/interstellar-hugo/README.md

 This theme is based on the excellent [Persian Hugo Theme](https://github.com/gethugothemes/persian-hugo).

 The theme highly focusses on privacy.
-By default, 0 data from visitors is being captured and all fonts / assets are locally available (no google cnd or similar is used).
+By default, 0 data from visitors is being captured and all fonts / assets are locally available (no google cdn or similar is used).
 It has built in optional support for Google Analytics though.

 <p align="center">
   <img src="https://github.com/RononDex/interstellar-hugo/blob/master/images/screenshot.png" alt="screenshot" width="100%">